What is the best wall system for a home?

 This is a system of polystyrene blocks that are stacked and filled with concrete to form the entire wall system of your home.

-Building with ICF blocks is great for reducing sound transmission and stopping the infiltration of air, insects and rodents.
+Building with ICF blocks is great for reducing sound transmission and stopping the infiltration of air, insects and rodents - as well as being durable for tornados, hurricanes & forest fires.

-The thermal performance of ICFs (R Value) is reasonable but not a high end performer unless blocks with thicker foam are used or additional insulation is added.
-The increased performance realized is though reduced air leakage, not the R value or thermal mass.
+The thermal performance of ICFs (R Value) is reasonable but not a high end performer unless blocks with thicker foam are used or additional insulation is added to the exterior.
+The increased performance realized is principally through reduced air leakage, not the R value or thermal mass.

 This is a great system that meets the additional challenges of building below grade.